makerGeek/spokify/replit.md

 - Enhanced marquee animation to only activate when text overflows container with consistent 50px/second speed
 - Added debugging functionality to PWA install feature for better troubleshooting

-### July 15, 2025 - Duolingo-Inspired Review Page Animations and Sound Effects
-- Added Duolingo-style interactive animations for answer selection with scale and bounce effects
-- Implemented sound effects for correct (bell chime) and incorrect (buzz) answers using base64 audio
-- Created custom CSS animations: shake effect for wrong answers, bounce-in for feedback, slide-up for results
-- Enhanced answer buttons with smooth color transitions and scaling animations on hover and selection
-- Added celebratory animations with ping effects and gradient text for correct answers
-- Improved feedback messages with emojis and encouraging language ("Excellent! 🎉", "Not quite right")
-- Implemented staggered animation timing for smooth visual flow and user engagement
-- Added graceful fallback for browsers that block autoplay audio

 ### July 15, 2025 - Review Page Spotify Design System Integration
 - Updated review page to follow authentic Spotify design guidelines using centralized design system
 - Replaced shadcn Card components with proper spotify-card styling from spotify.css